danbz/aesthetic-programming/source/6-Automatisms/Readme.md

 ## Langton's Ant

-Langton's Ant, invented by Christopher Gale Langton [^Langton], is a classical mathematical game involving an ant, simulating the molecular logic of the ant's living state.
-The simulation of the ant's state is inspired by the Turing machine that can perform computational tasks with the manipulation of symbols on a strip of tape according to a set of rules.
+Langton's Ant, invented by Christopher Langton [^Langton], is a classical mathematical game involving an ant, simulating the molecular logic of the ant's living.
+The simulation of the cell's state is inspired by the classical Turing machine that can perform computational tasks with the manipulation of symbols on a strip of tape according to a set of rules.

-This section will present the sample code that simulate the (on/off) states of an ant, presenting in a grid system with a state in either white or black color.
-The ant will move based on the simple rules, but it will gradually turn into a more complex system and exhibit emergent behavior over time.
+Similiar to the divided cells in the one dimensional long tape, this section will present the sample code that simulate the cell states, presenting in a two-dimensional grid system in either white or black color.
+Based on the simple rules, an ant is considered as the input source that will change the state of the cell by moving in four direction, and the ant will gradually turn the grid into a more complex system and exhibit emergent behavior over time.

 ![drawing5](ch6_5.gif)